EliyaRabia/NotesKeeper/README.md

 - Add extensions:
     - Material UI Icons
     - Material UI Core
+- Download the Windows installer from the Nodes.js® web site.
+- Choose the recommended LTS version.

 # start your app
 - open the terminal and write the following orders: